UAVmatrix/uavcast-pro-docs/docs/pages/camera/Configuration.md

     **NOTE!**

     Mission Planner always starts its default gstreamer pipeline and listen on default port 5600, when using the custom source above we need to use a diffrent port so it wont make any conflicts.
 In this example we use **port 5601**.
-Remember set port [5601](http://docs.uavmatrix.com/pages/Camera/#destination-port) in UAVcast-Pro as well!
+Remember set port [5601](http://docs.uavmatrix.com/pages/Camera/#destination-port) in uavcast as well!
     ![hud-source](../../images/pages/Camera/hud-gstreamer.jpg)

 ####Solution #2